dimak1/udacity-fsnd-project4/README.md

 $ vagrant ssh
 ```

+_In case of any issues, see Troubleshoot Guide below._

 Once logged in, populate database and run the app:
 ```
+$ cd /vagrant
 $ python3 populate_database.py
 $ python3 application.py
 ```